January 16, 2020 Release

 LEF believes that the study of declining or challenged areas can lead to policies and programs for revitalization; subsequently it is interested in funding activities and research that:

-- Increase understanding of the causal forces in declining corridors or areas and policies and programs targeted at reversing decline and encouraging growth.
+- Increases understanding of the causal forces in declining corridors or areas and policies and programs targeted at reversing decline and encouraging growth.

-- Provide a focus on changing areas and/or subareas illustrating innovative best practices.
+- Provides a focus on changing areas and/or subareas illustrating innovative best practices.